calebschoepp/caleb-www/content/blog/year-in-review-2021.md

 ## Digital Life

-I find the digital world to be both a blessing and a curse.
-Software amplifies both the good and the bad.
+I find the digital world to be both a blessing and a curse, software itself is amoral but amplifies the underlying good or bad.
 On one hand I've never been more connected, empowered, and informed.
-On the other hand I've never felt so paralyzed, discouraged, and confused.
+On the other hand I've never felt so isolated, paralyzed, and confused.
 Not quite sure how to get off the treadmill or if I even want to, but the following seem like some rational first steps.

 {{< begin_task_list >}}